Terraforming Earth is a platform puzzler set in the not-so-distant future when one day all life disappears from the Solar System.

 Andras enjoys how solving puzzles make him feel smart and wants his players to experience the same.
 His goal is to notice when players utter the "aha!" of triumph, and replicate these moments throughout the game.

-Thematically the game is about self-replicating robots restoring life on a scorched Earth.
+Thematically the game is about self-replicating robots restoring life on a desolate Earth.
 Trans-humanist topics such as space exploration, the threat and opportunity introduced by Artificial Intelligence and avoiding global existential risks is very close to Andras's heart.
 The main attraction of the game is solving 2D puzzles, so the extent of story-drivenness is still unclear at this stage of development.
 Andras has a solid background story in mind, we will see how much of it will unfold in the actual game.

 Thanks to Tio Aimar, Kenney, and SDFleshmaster for the placeholder art.